Diophantine equations with sum of cubes and cube of sum: The number of primitive solutions

 For certain values of $a$ it is possible to prove that there exist no primitive solutions to Eq.~(\ref{eq:general3variables}).
-We first provide a self-contained proof that $a=4$ does not allow primitive solutions.
-We then invoke the results of E.~Dofs \cite{Dofs1, Dofs2} to show that there are infinite families of rational $a$ (including certain integer values) for which there are no solutions.
-Finally, we discuss the use of elliptic curves to determine whether primitive solutions exist for fixed $a$.
+We invoke the results of E.~Dofs \cite{Dofs1, Dofs2} to show that there are infinite families of rational $a$ (including certain integer values) for which there are no solutions.
+We then use of elliptic curves to determine the number of primitive solutions for fixed $a$.